python/cpython/Doc/library/os.path.rst

       >>> splitroot('/etc/hosts')
       ('', '/', 'etc/hosts')

-   On Windows, *drive* may be a drive-letter name, a UNC share, or a device name.
+   On Windows, *drive* may be empty, a drive-letter name, a UNC share, or a device name.
 The *root* may be empty, a forward slash, or a backward slash.
 For example::